CORRECTED-RPT-In Canada's prairies, crude slump puts first oil patch in reverse

 LLOYDMINSTER, Canada, Sept 8 Amid the corn and canola fields of western Saskatchewan, oil foreman Dwayne Roy is doing what Saudi Arabia and fellow OPEC producers are loath to do: shutting the taps on active wells.

-Gear Energy Ltd, has idled up to 500 of its least efficient wells this year, many of them in the past weeks.
+Gear Energy Ltd, has idled up to 500 barrels per day of production from its least efficient wells this year, many of them in the past weeks.
 Some cost of up to C$28 ($21.22) a barrel to operate.
 It costs another C$7 in royalty and transportation fees to get the crude, among the densest in the world, to regional rail hubs - where it was fetching barely $20 a barrel during last month's lows.

 "We ask every day: is this well making money today?
 Will it make us money going forward?" says Roy.